-Recently, the 3D glioblastoma multiforme (GBM) cells in polylactic acid (PLA) porous scaffolds were compared their whole genome against the 2D cell culture conditions.
-It was found that the 14-d 3D GBM cells upregulated 8117 genes and downregulated 3060 genes, compared to the 2D cell culture conditions[87].
-KEGG pathway analysis showed that genes involved in PPAR and PI3K-Akt signaling pathways were mainly upregulated, while genes involved in metabolisms, ECM receptors, and TGF-β pathway were downregulated.
+Recently, the genome of 3D glioblastoma multiforme (GBM) cells in polylactic acid porous scaffolds were compared to the genome of GBM cells in 2D cell culture conditions.
+It was found that the 14-d 3D GBM cells upregulated 8117 genes and downregulated 3060 genes compared to the 2D cell culture conditions[87].
+The Kyoto Encyclopedia of Genes and Genomes pathway analysis showed that genes involved in PPAR and PI3K-Akt signaling pathways were mainly upregulated, while genes involved in metabolism, ECM receptors, and transforming growth factor β pathway were downregulated.
 The results acquired from the 3D tumors in vitro would be meaningful information for better understanding of both intrinsic and extrinsic features of GBM.
-Correlationally, such 3D tumor model has the potential to serve as a platform for anti-GBM drug screening.
+Such a 3D tumor model has the potential to serve as a platform for anti-GBM drug screening.

-The discovery of anticancer drug often began with the lack of suitable medical products for a particular clinical condition[4].
-To date, the 3D cancer models have gained recognition in the explication of tumor biology, since the conventional 2D cell models are inadequate to solve the unanswered questions.
-Some of the aforementioned issues were exhibited by 3D cell systems, for instance the indolent cancer pathology, the invasive colonization, and the recurrent and rapid evolution of anticancer drug resistance[88].
+The discovery of anticancer drugs often begins with the lack of suitable medical products for a particular clinical condition[4].
+To date, the 3D cancer models have gained recognition in the explication of tumor biology because the conventional 2D cell models are inadequate to solve the unanswered questions.
+Some of the aforementioned issues, such as indolent cancer pathology, the invasive colonization, and the recurrent and rapid evolution of anticancer drug resistance, were exhibited by 3D cell systems[88].